-102.15.
+102.815.
 Registration of Voters

+Section A. Requirements

-- 102.15-1.
-Voter Registration.
-Qualified voters shall physically register on the day of the election at the polls by signing his or her name on an official Voter Registration Form containing the following information: - (a) name; - (b) date of birth; and - (c) enrollment number. - 102.15-2.
-Identification of Voters.
-All qualified voters shall present one of the following picture identifications in order to be able to vote: - (a) Oneida Nation identification card; - (b) Driver's license; or - (c) Other identification card that contains a name and photograph. - 471 102.15-3.
+102.815-1.
+Voter Registration of Voters.
+All enrolled members of the Nation, who are eighteen (18) years of age or over, are qualified.
+Qualified voters of such shall physically register on the day of the election(s) as defined in Article III, Section at the polls by signing his or her name on an official Voter Registration Form containing the following information:

+(a) name;

+(b) date of birth; and

+(c) enrollment number.

+102.15-2 of the Oneida Nation Constitution.

+Section B. Identification of Voters

+102.8-2.
+All qualified voters mustshall present one of the following picture identifications in order to be able to vote:

+- (a) Oneida Nation LD identification card;

+- (b) Drivers License.
+Driver's license; or

+- (c) Other I.D. withidentification card that contains a name and photophotograph.

+Section C. Registration Procedures

+102.8-3.
+Voters shall physically register, on the day of the election, at the polls.

+102.8-4.102.15-3.
 Trust Enrollment Department personnel shall be responsible for verifying enrollment with the Nation.
+Conduct The conduct of Trust Enrollment Department personnel is governed by the Election Officials Board members during the voting period.

+102.8-5.
+Every person who intends to vote must sign his/her name on an official Voter Registration Form containing the voter's following information:

+- (a) name and maiden name (if any);

+- (b) current address;

+- (c) date of birth; and

+(d) enrollment number.

-The conduct of Trust Enrollment Department personnel is governed by the Election Board members during the voting period. - 102.15-4.
-Verification of Voter Eligibility.
-Should a question or dispute arise as to the eligibility of an individual being qualified to vote, an Election Board member serving as an Election Judge shall meet with the Trust Enrollment Department personnel who are registering voters, to decide the voting member's eligibility currently being questioned, and shall make such decisions from the facts available, whether the applicant is, in fact qualified and verifiable under Article III Section - 2 of the Constitution to vote in the Nation's elections. - 480 102.15-5.
+Section D. Qualification/15-4.
+Verification of Voter Eligibility

+102.8 6.
+Should a question or dispute arise as to the eligibility of a voteran individual being qualified to vote, the Judges of the Election Officials appointed by thean Election Board Chairpersonmember serving as an Election Judge shall meet with the Trust Enrollment Department personnel who are registering voters, to decide the voting member's eligibility currently being questioned and shall make such decisions from the facts available, whether the applicant is, in fact, qualified and verifiable under the Oneida Nation Constitution, Article III Section 2, of the Constitution to vote in the Nation's elections.

+102.8-715-5.
 Any voter denied eligibility shall not be allowed to vote in the election.